CliMA/ClimaOcean.jl/docs/src/vertical_grids.md

 z = ExponentialCoordinate(Nz, left, right)
 ```

+By default, the oceanographically-relevant right-biased map was used.
-Note that above, the default e-folding scale (`scale = (right - left) / 5`) was used.
+Also note above, that the default e-folding scale (`scale = (right - left) / 5`) was used.
-If we don't prescribe `right` then its default oceanographically-appropriate value of 0 is used.
+If we don't prescribe a value for `right` then its default oceanographically-appropriate value of 0 is used.

 We can inspect the interfaces of the coordinate via